Institute Team

 A native Coloradoan, mezzo-soprano Logan Contreras has developed a rich and varied career on the operatic and concert stages.
 She completed her Doctor of Music Arts in Vocal Performance from the Conservatory at the University of Missouri-Kansas City in May 2019.
 As a part of her doctoral studies, Dr. Contreras created the Kassia Database, a database of art song by women composers.
 Read more…

-MANDART CHAN, HEAD OF DEIA, LEADERSHIP CIRCLE, AND COMPOSER DIVERSITY DATABASE COORDINATOR
+MANDART CHAN, HEAD OF DEIA AND COMPOSER DIVERSITY DATABASE COORDINATOR

 Rob Deemer is a composer, conductor, educator, and author who advocates for living composers and composers from historically excluded groups and who explores the role that contemporary concert music plays in today’s society.
-Deemer currently holds the position of Professor and Head of Composition in the School of Music at the State University of New York at Fredonia.
-Read More…
+Deemer is a full professor and head of composition at the School of Music at the State University of New York at Fredonia.

 LIN FOULK BAIRD, CHAMBER DATABASE CO-COORDINATOR